-Gonzalo Vilaseca from Spain is an experienced rider who had been riding quite seriously the last 3 years before he participated in the Power Meter Project 2007 here on Training4cyclists.com.
-Before he started out on my 12 week training program he was able to perform 357W/5min and 321W/20min with a body weight of 73kg.
+Gonzalo Vilaseca from Spain is an experienced rider riding quite seriously the last three years before participating in the Power Meter Project 2007 here on Training4cyclists.com.
+Before starting on my 12-week training program, he performed 357W/5min and 321W/20min with a bodyweight of 73kg.

-Quite impressive numbers so it was no easy task for me to make him significant stronger in only 12 weeks.
+Quite impressive numbers, so it was no easy task for me to make him significantly stronger in only 12 weeks.
 I decided to put the most focus on building a large aerobic engine.
-In old days (and still found in most standard training programs) such an engine was period with long slow distance training without intervals, but I let Gonzalo test one of the newer training strategies with more intensive training.
+In the old days (and still found in most standard training programs), such an engine was period with long slow distance training without intervals.
+Still, I let Gonzalo test one of the newer training strategies with more intensive training.

-Actually it was a quite intensive training program with intervals every second day.
+Actually, it was a pretty intensive training program with intervals every second day.
 These intervals were designed to increase his VO2max and aerobic endurance.

-The hard work payed of and he made some impressive results.
-His 5min maximum power went up to amazing 416w (+59W) and still weighing only 73kg.
-His 20min maximum power made a significant increment from 321 to 342w.
+The hard work paid off, and he achieved some impressive results.
+His 5min maximum power went up to a fantastic 416w (+59W) and still weighed only 73kg.
+His 20min maximum capacity made a significant increment from 321 to 342w.
 I think these numbers speak for themselves.